 • Coca-Cola was not the first soft drink company to utilize the modern image of Santa Claus in its advertising: White Rock Beverages used Santa to sell mineral water in 1915, and then in advertisements for its ginger ale in 1923.

 Still, the Coca-Cola advertising campaign popularized the depiction of Santa as wearing red and white, in contrast to the variety of colors he wore prior to that campaign.

 • The legend of Santa was derived from the Dutch figure of Sinterklaas, which, may have part of its basis in hagiographical tales concerning the historical figure of gift-giver Saint Nicholas.

-• Saint Nicholas was a 4th century Greek Christian bishop of Myra (now Demre) in Lycia, a province of the Byzantine Anatolia, now located in Turkey.
-He was famous for his generous gifts to the poor, presenting the three impoverished daughters of a pious Christian with dowries so that they wouldn’t become prostitutes.
+• Saint Nicholas was a 4th century Greek Christian bishop of Myra in Lycia, a province of the Byzantine Anatolia (now located in Turkey).
+He was famous for his generous gifts to the poor.
+He once presented the three impoverished daughters of a pious local Christian with dowries so that they wouldn’t have to become prostitutes.

 • In 1087, the Italian city of Bari mounted an expedition to locate the tomb of the Christian Saint and procure his remains in order to attract tourism to the area.
 The reliquary of St. Nicholas was desecrated by Italian sailors and the spoils were taken to Bari, where they are kept to this day.

-If you liked History Of Santa Around The World, you may also like:
+If you liked Fascinating Facts About Santa Around The World, you may also like: